AdobeDocs/experience-manager-65.nl-NL/help/forms/using/admin-help/configuring-server-settings.md

 `Branch @@branch-id@@ has stalled!
 You have received this notification from @@notification-host@@.`

-De beheerder ontvangt een e-mailbericht dat de volgende inhoud bevat als het vertakkingsaantal 4868 is en de servernaam is `ServerXYZ`:
+De beheerder ontvangt een e-mailbericht met de volgende inhoud als het vertakkingsnummer 4868 is en de servernaam `ServerXYZ` is:

 `Branch 4868 has stalled!
 You have received this notification from ServerXYZ.`